-What does PC Maintenance mean in broader term?
+What does PC Maintenance mean in the broader term?

-Windows 8 brings in a new feature, Automatic Maintenance, which allows to run all these task in batch and perform it for you.
-The best part, it does not impact user’s performance and honour rules.
+Windows 8/ 10 brings in a new feature, Automatic Maintenance, which allows to run all these tasks in batch and perform it for you.
+The best part, it does not impact the user’s performance and honor rules.

 Where to find Automatic Maintenance?

-So now that I have told you where to find it, lets take a moment to understand what actually goes on into the heart of this incredible process.
-If you see the above image, it lists down some important process like File History Backup, Drive Status, Device Software etc. This clearly indicates that Automatic Maintenance combines all the background processes, including the third part software and apps to include themselves in the process.
+So now that I have told you where to find it let’s take a moment to understand what goes on into the heart of this incredible process.
+Automatic Maintenance combines all the background processes, including the third-party software and apps to include themselves in the process.

-You will see that Windows 8 fires one by one all necessary tasks like Disk Defragmenter to Optimize Drives, Run the Antimalware Service executable, run the COM Surrogate Process, Scripted Diagnostics Native Host process etc. In case any of the third party app has included themselves here, you should be able to view them too.
+You will see that Windows 10 launches one by one all necessary tasks like Disk Defragmenter to Optimize Drives, Run the Antimalware Service executable, run the COM Surrogate Process, Scripted Diagnostics Native Host process, etc. In case any of the third-party apps have included themselves here, you should be able to view them too.

-The best part of this system is that even if you do something on your computer, you will feel minimum or no slowness in the computer because of the design it follows.
-This happens in case of manual process.
-However, when you interrupt the pc during automatic schedule, it will stop instantly and resume back after a period or 2 minutes of idleness.
+The best part of this system is that even if you do something on your computer, you will feel a minimum or no slowness on the laptop because of the design it follows.
+It happens in the case of the manual process.
+However, when you interrupt the pc during the automatic schedule, it will stop instantly and resume back after 2 minutes of idleness.